Taking money from your pension plan soon? Here's what to think about

 You might not realise this, but you don’t have to access your pension savings with your existing provider(s).

-Once you know how much is saved and what features and charges you have in your pension plan, as well as how you’re planning to use it, you should shop around to get the best deal for you, which could mean higher benefits.
+Once you know how much is saved and what features and charges you have in your pension plan, as well as how you’re planning to use it, you should shop around to get the best deal for you, which could mean better benefits.

 Because a pension plan isn’t like a bank account giving you instant access, it makes sense to plan ahead at least a few months before you want to start taking your money.
 You can spend that time getting to know your options too.

-Check out your chosen pension provider’s website and set yourself up online if you can – it is usually straightforward to do.
+Check out your chosen provider’s website and set yourself up online if you can – it is usually straightforward to do.

 Take all your money at once and you could pay more income tax than you need to.
 Take it over a number of years and it is likely to be more tax efficient which means you get to keep more of your money.